 Curriculum vitae

-Sara Kallis is a Doctoral Candidate and Assistant at the Chair of Political Behavior and Digital Media.
-Her research interests revolve around state-citizen relations and conflict studies, particularly focusing on the interactions between state repression and protest movements.
-She has a keen interest in the role of technology in shaping these processes and employs computational and statistical methods to study them.
+Sara Kallis is a Doctoral Candidate and Assistant at the Chair of Digital Democracy since August 2024.
+Her research interests revolve around repression, digital authoritarianism, and contentious politics, and she employs text-as-data and survey experimental methods to study them.
 Sara's PhD project is supervised by Karsten Donnay (University of Zurich) and Anita Gohdes (Hertie School).

 Previously, Sara worked on predicting armed conflict for the Violence & Impacts Early Warning System (VIEWS) based at the Peace Research Institute Oslo (PRIO) and Uppsala University.
 She holds a Master in International Relations and Political Science (2021-2023) from the Graduate Institute of International and Development Studies (IHEID), with an exchange stay at the Fletcher School of Law and Diplomacy and the Harvard Kennedy School.
 She earned her Bachelor in Political Science and Art History from the University of Zurich (2018-2021).